Sorting out Canadian-listed ETFs vs USA-listed ETFs

 Canadian-listed ETFs explained

 ETFs are traded on an exchange just like individual stocks and can track a wide variety of securities and market indices, from Canadian, U.S., and International equities, to corporate or government bonds.
 A recent trend is to combine all of those asset classes and geographical regions into one balanced ETF, called an asset allocation ETF.
-You’ll see the variety of ETFs on display in the top 10 Canadian-listed ETFs on the market today:

 As you can see, investors can build a globally diversified, risk-appropriate portfolio using Canadian-listed ETFs.
 Such a portfolio might include the following ETFs: